DeepanshuSarawagi/AWS/18-MachineLearning-And-OtherServices/OtherServices.md

 | The users connect to VDI and open native or WAM applications | Works with any device that has a web browser.                         |
 | WorkSpaces are on-demand or always on                        | Allow to configure instance type per application type (CPU, RAM, GPU) |

+## DeviceFarm

+- Application testing service for your mobile and web applications.
+- Test across real browsers and real mobile devices.
+- Fully automated testing using framework.
+- Improve the quality of web and mobile app.
+- Generates videos and logs to document the issue encountered.
+- Can remotely login to devices for debugging.